Wartburg: History

 This event and a similar gathering at Wartburg during the Revolutions of 1848 are considered seminal moments in the movement for German unification.

 During the rule of the House of Saxe-Weimar-Eisenach, Grand Duke Karl Alexander ordered the reconstruction of Wartburg in 1838.
+He and his wealthy wife, Princess Sophie of the Netherlands, had the castle extensively rebuilt as a national cultural monument in the Neo-Romanesque style during his long reign.
+The Grand Duke's bedroom with its phenomenal view can also still be visited.
 The lead architect was Hugo von Ritgen, for whom it became a life's work.
 In fact, it was finished only a year after his death in 1889.

 Drawing on a suggestion by Goethe that the Wartburg would serve well as a museum, Maria Pavlovna and her son Karl Alexander also founded the art collection (Kunstkammer) that became the nucleus of today's museum.

 The reign of the House of Saxe-Weimar-Eisenach ended in the German Revolution in 1918.
 In 1922, the Wartburg Stiftung (Wartburg Foundation) was established to ensure the castle's maintenance.

 After the end of World War II, Soviet occupation forces took the renowned collection of weapons and armour.
 Its whereabouts still remain unknown.
 The Rüstkammer (the armoury) of the Wartburg used to contain a notable collection of about 800 pieces, from the splendid armour of King Henry II of France, to the items of Frederick the Wise, Pope Julius II and Bernhard von Weimar.
 All these objects were taken by the Soviet Occupation Army in 1946 and have disappeared in the Soviet Union.
 Two helmets, two swords, a prince's and a boy's armour, however, were found in a temporary store at the time and a few pieces were given back by the USSR in the 1960s.
 The new Russian Government has been petitioned to help locate the missing treasures.

-Under communist rule during the time of the GDR extensive reconstruction took place in 1952-54.
+Under communist rule during the time of the GDR extensive reconstruction took place in 1952–54.
 In particular, much of the palas was restored to its original Romanesque style.
 A new stairway was erected next to the palas.

 In 1967, the castle was the site of celebrations of the GDR's national jubilee, the 900th anniversary of the Wartburg's foundation, the 450th anniversary of the beginning of Luther's Reformation and the 150th anniversary of the Wartburg Festival.

-On June 13, 1980, Devo performed at the castle during their Freedom of Choice tour.

 In 1983, it was the central point of the celebrations on account of the 500th birthday of Martin Luther.